juju/docs/src/en/clouds-k8s.md

        Link to Discourse posts on aws-integrator?
-       Write tutorial on building a cluster using GKE Write tutorial on building a cluster using AWS
+       Write tutorial on building a cluster using GKE Write tutorial on building a cluster using AWS Example done with AWS since a LXD bundle needs each of its charms to specify profile edits according to https://is.gd/dqXGN2

 # Using Kubernetes with Juju